ddella/PHP8-Nginx/README.md

 3. ```phpvariables.php``` -> This is the phpinfo(INFO_VARIABLES) function
 4. ```superglobals.php``` -> This is a self made file based on phpinfo() function

-The build is a five steps process:
+The build is a five step process:

 1. Clone the files from github.
 2. Download the Alpine mini root filesystem.
 We start our container with this.
 See an extract of the ```Dockerfile```.